Rome: San Lorenzo fuori le Mura

 Original Cosmatesque floor.

 The interior of the church is fairly plain.
 The walls used to be covered with frescoes by Fracassini and a few others, but these were all lost as a result of the 1943 bombing raid.
-Much of the original thirteenth century Cosmatesque floor of the nave has fortunately survived and it is truly superb.
+Much of the original thirteenth-century Cosmatesque floor of the nave has fortunately survived and it is truly superb.
 The central panel, however, was beyond repair as this was precisely where the bomb that penetrated the roof fell.
 This part had to be completely re-laid during the 1946-1950 restoration.

 If you are interested in medieval decorations, there are a few things that you should really check out.
-First, there is the tomb of Cardinal Guglielmo Fieschi (died 1256) against the counter-facade.
+First, there is the tomb of Cardinal Guglielmo Fieschi (died 1256) against the counter-façade.
 The sarcophagus is clearly ancient; it depicts a traditional Roman wedding feast.
 Unfortunately the monument was blasted to smithereens in 1943 and had to be re-assembled after the war.
 The Cosmatesque decorations on the architraves survived, but sadly the fresco embellishing the tomb was lost.

 Tomb of Cardinal Guglielmo Fieschi

-On the wall of the right aisle there are a few fragments of frescoes that used to be on the counter-facade.
-Like the floor, they can be dated to Honorius’ renovation, so they are likely early thirteenth century.
+On the wall of the right aisle there are a few fragments of frescoes that used to be on the counter-façade.
+Like the floor, they can be dated to Honorius’ renovation, so they are likely early thirteenth-century.
 The best preserved fresco shows four saints.
 The one on the right is clearly Saint Lawrence, since he is standing on a gridiron.
 He is holding a book with the words DISPERSIT DEDIT PAUPERIBUS, “he has dispersed, he has given to the poor”.
 These words are from the Book of Psalms (Psalm 111:9 of the Latin Vulgate) and obviously refer to Lawrence distributing the wealth of the church among the members of the congregation rather than turning it over to the emperor.
 The others saints are Saint Catherine of Alexandria, an unknown saint (perhaps Saint John the Evangelist?) and Saint Andrew.

 In the nave are two pulpits.
 The one of the left is quite nice, but the one on the right is truly magnificent, with superb Cosmatesque decorations.
 The large round slabs in serpentine green combine well with the triangular and square slabs of porphyry red marble.
 I have not been able to find the identity of the artist who made the pulpit, but he (or they) may very well have been involved in the Vassalletto workshop.
 The pulpit and especially the colour combination bears strong resemblance to the former schola cantorum in the church of San Saba on the Aventine Hill.
 Near the top of the pulpit is a sculpture of an eagle holding a prey in its talons.
 To the left of the pulpit is a dazzling Paschal candlestick.